samantha-ross2303/ENVS-193DS_spring-2025_final/README.md

 ## General information

+The dataset for problem 2 is from: Kui, L. 2024.
+Daily sea surface temperature in Santa Barbara channel between 1982 and 2023 ver 3.
+Environmental Data Initiative. <https://doi.org/10.6073/pasta/e930954949b2635928b8be6824630f84>.

-This dataset is from: Stojanovic, Dejan et al. (2021).
+The dataset for problem 3 is from: Stojanovic, Dejan et al. (2021).
 Do nest boxes breed the target species or its competitors?
 A case study of a critically endangered bird [Dataset].
-Dryad. <https://doi.org/10.5061/dryad.83bk3j9sb>
+Dryad. <https://doi.org/10.5061/dryad.83bk3j9sb>.

-The published paper is:
+The published paper for problem 3 is: Stojanovic, D., Owens, G., Young, C.M., Alves, F. and Heinsohn, R. (2021), Do nest boxes breed the target species or its competitors?
+A case study of a critically endangered bird.
+Restor Ecol, 29: e13319. <https://doi.org/10.1111/rec.13319>.

-This repository is for demonstrating fitting models with categorical and continuous predictors and model selection.
+This repository is for research writing, data visualization, data analysis, and affective and exploratory visualizations.

 ### Packages

 ```
 library(tidyverse) # general use
-library(lubridate) #
+library(lubridate) # working with dates and times
-library(ggplot2) #
+library(ggplot2) # creating plots and data visualizations
-library(flextable) #
+library(flextable) # creating tables
-library(gt) #
+library(gt) # creating tables
 library(here) # file organization
 library(janitor) # cleaning data frames
-library (dplyr) #
+library (dplyr) # wrangling and manipulating data
 library(scales) # modifying axis labels
 library(ggeffects) # getting model predictions
 library(MuMIn) # model selection